cheddatech/CheddaBoards-SDK/README.md

 A: Yes!
 The SDK is open source and the hosted service has a generous free tier.

 **Q: What happens if you shut down?**
-A: Your data is on the ICP blockchain.
+A: Your data is on ICP's decentralised network.
 The backend code is included - deploy your own anytime.

-**Q: Do I need cryptocurrency?**
-A: No!
-We handle all blockchain complexity.
-It's just an API to you.

 **Q: Can I use my own authentication?**
 A: Yes!
 Provide your own Google/Apple credentials, or use Internet Identity for free.

 **Q: How is this different from Firebase/PlayFab?**
-A: Permanent blockchain storage, no vendor lock-in, unified player profiles across games.
+A: Permanent serverless storage, no vendor lock-in, unified player profiles across games.

 ## Status